 - How would the Colorado State Patrol (CSP) determine the value of a vehicle as stated on the DR 2173 Motor Vehicle Bill of Sale form?

-- This question pertains to bonding for title on an abandoned vehicle that is 5 years old or less.
-When House Bill 16-1056 — Tow Operator Abandoned Vehicle Title Search becomes effective on January 1, 2017, would the Tow Operators and Law Enforcement have to wait to receive a “No Record Found” from the Colorado Record search and the new National Database search before the buyer purchases a surety bond?
+- Would the Tow Operators and Law Enforcement have to wait to receive a “No Record Found” from the Colorado Record search and the new National Database search before the buyer purchases a surety bond?

-- What is the Law Enforcement Agency (LEA) responsibility when law enforcement calls a tow operator for a public tow and the vehicle goes to the tow companies storage yard?
+- What is the Law Enforcement Agency (LEA) responsibility when law enforcement calls a Tow Operator for a public tow and the vehicle goes to the Tow Company's storage yard?

 Currently, the responsible Law Enforcement Agency must submit as soon as possible, but no later than 10 working days after the vehicle has been towed a record search request to the Colorado Department of Revenue, DMV Title and Registration Section by electronic submission through internet communication (DRIVES) or by submission of the DR 2489A Colorado Motor Vehicle Record Search Request by first class mail, certified mail or by personal delivery.
 In addition, the responsible LEA within 10 working days after the receipt of the completed record search from the Department, must notify the owner(s) and any lienholder(s) of record.

 If the responsible LEA uses a tow operator to store the motor vehicle, the responsible LEA must notify the owner(s) and any lienholder(s) by first class mail.
 If the responsible LEA does not use a tow operator to store the motor vehicle, the responsible LEA must notify the owner(s) and any lienholder(s) by certified mail, return receipt requested.